LabVIEW-Community-CI-CD/org-coding-hours-action/README.md

 ## Development and Release

 A workflow at `.github/workflows/release.yml` compiles the Python helper scripts on each push and pull request.
 When a GitHub release is created, the same workflow uploads the action files as assets so they can be downloaded with the release.
+The CI workflow at `.github/workflows/ci.yml` runs the same checks on every push and pull request.